MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-ModuleManifest.md

 For more information, see the examples.

 Typically, nested modules contain commands that the root module needs for its internal processing.
-By default, the commands in nested modules are exported from the module's session state into the caller's session state, but the root module can restrict the commands that it exports (for example, by using an Export-ModuleMembercommand).
+By default, the commands in nested modules are exported from the module's session state into the caller's session state, but the root module can restrict the commands that it exports, for example, by using an Export-ModuleMember command.

 Nested modules in the module session state are available to the root module, but they are not returned by a Get-Module command in the caller's session state.